jowe81/tally/README.md

 ![Tally in the Terminal](./github/terminal.png)
 ![Cameras Auditorium](./github/cameras-auditorium.jpg)

-To actually use Tally, you will need to configure an [MQTT broker](http://mosquitto.org), an [MPCT controller](http://github.com/jowe81/mpctcontroller), and an [MPCT server](http://github.com/jowe81/mpctserver).
-These need to be properly referenced in [constants.js](./constants.js).

-_Important: This is not trivial to set up, and the MPCT repos at this time do not include any instructions for setup.
-If you really want to try this out, please contact me at johannes@jowe.ca and I'll assist you._

 ## Run the test file:
-The test generates fake tally data, but needs an MQTT broker to work.
+The test generates fake tally data, and only needs an MQTT broker to work.

 ```npm run test```